rmormando/PhyloTree_Project/README.md

 **1. Download the sample data set or use your own**

-Make sure it's a text file of taxonomy names separated by line.
+Must be a text file of taxonomy names separated by line.
 ```
-taxa_names.txt
+10_taxta.txt
+20_taxa.txt
+100_taxa.txt
 ```
-This file is an example input file provided in the repo.
+Example input files provided in the repo (SampleTests folder).

 **2. Run through the pipeline**